sveltia/sveltia-cms/README.md

 - Relation
   - Field options are displayed with no additional API requests[^14].
 The `options_length` property is therefore ignored.
 - String
-  - A required String field containing only spaces results in a validation error, as if no characters were entered.
   - Supports the `type` property that accepts `url` or `email` as a value, which will validate the value as a URL or email.
   - Supports the `prefix` and `suffix` string properties, which automatically prepend and/or append the developer-defined value to the user-input value.
 - Boolean, Number and String